 “The first one, the last one, this is the problem”

-During the push-back, one of the respondents’ collarbone were broken by a strike from a baton and the other respondent was bruised on his forearm from a baton strike.
+During the push-back, one of the respondents’ collarbone was broken by a stroke from a baton and the other respondent’s forearm was bruised from a baton stroke.

-The respondents described that there were two Egyption men who were part of their group, neither of whom were taller than 150 cm, and that when they were forced into the waterway, that the water rise up to their chests.
+The respondents described that there were two Egyption men who were part of their group, both of whom were very short, and that when they were forced into the waterway, the water rose up to their chests.
 They did not know how to swim and risked drowning if they lost their footing.

 “After I am in Bosnia, it is night and you cannot see, they broke all the phone, you don’t know the place you are, you know nothing.
 You must wait until the morning.You don’t know where you are, are you in the north?
 In Bihac?
 Nothing.”

 The group returned back to Miral camp at around 5:00 am later that morning.
 One of the respondents described entering Miral with dirty clothes, taking a shower, and going to sleep.